 Many of our readers wrote that they ghosted people all the time.
 Maybe all of us have done it at one time or another.
 I know I have, but not intentionally.
 Is it laziness, busy life?
 I know that I get so many emails every day, I can’t remember to do everything I should to be thoughtful and kind.
 I simply can’t remember everything and everybody.
-If we were all Taylor Swift, the world would be a nicer place.
+Who has the time and energy to be nice all the time?
 But if a relationship isn’t working out with someone you once cared about, it would be nice if an explanation were offered.
 A lot of our readers think so.
 Others shrug and move on.
 We’re all different.
 No one answer is the right one.

 Self Awareness Is The Key To Better Relationships